thisfred/all_thumbs/README.md

-# All Thumbs
-## A Repository of Rules of Thumb for Writing Maintainable Code
+# All Thumbs - Rules of Thumb for Writing Maintainable Code

 ## Mission Statement